London Metropolitan Police chief Cressida Dick resigns after series of scandals | News Channel 3-12

 The report centered on nine linked independent investigations concerning serving police officers from the MPS mainly based at London’s Charing Cross station.
 After finding several officers guilty of serious misconduct offenses, the report issued 15 recommendations “to change policing practice” in the UK.

-The murder of marketing executive Sarah Everard in London last year by a serving police officer also rocked public trust in the force.
+The murder of 33-year-old marketing executive Sarah Everard in London last year by a serving police officer, and the Met’s handling of a public vigil held in her memory, also rocked public trust in the force after scenes of grieving women being pinned to the ground by Met officers went viral.

+The Met has also faced questions over the way it has handled allegations that parties were held in the official residences and offices of Prime Minister Boris Johnson in 2020 and 2021 in breach of strict Covid-19 regulations in force at the time.
+Investigations are ongoing.

+Johnson said in a Thursday tweet that Cressida has “served her country with great dedication and distinction over many decades.
+I thank her for her role protecting the public and making our streets safer.”

+In her resignation statement, Dick said she had agreed to stay on “for a short period” to ensure the force’s stability while “arrangements are made for a transition to a new Commissioner.”

-In her statement Thursday, Dick acknowledged that such cases had “damaged confidence” in the force but said it had “turned its full attention to rebuilding public trust and confidence.”
+She acknowledged that the murder of Everard and other scandals had “damaged confidence” in the force but said it had “turned its full attention to rebuilding public trust and confidence.”

-“Throughout my career I have sought to protect the people of this wonderful thriving and diverse city,” she said.
+“Throughout my career I have sought to protect the people of this wonderful thriving and diverse city,” Dick said.

 “There have been many tough calls.
 And many challenges.
 The 2017 terrorist attacks, the Grenfell fire, difficult protests, the pandemic, the murder of serving officers.
 I’m incredibly proud of my team and all they have achieved.”